naaniraj/DevOps-tools/AWS DevOps CI-CD Project - 2 [Amazon Prime .md

  + New-item --> Name : Build-Pipeline --> ^*{select"pipeline"} --> ✅OK
    --> PIPELINE  - 🔁

-NOTE : wite the pipeline what is keep it in  this location in this repo ---> JENKINS/Project-2-🔁Pipeline.md
+NOTE : wite the pipeline what is keep it in  this location in this repo ---> in this git-hub A/C --> JENKINS/Project-2-🔁Pipeline.md

 ## build Pipeline
 ******************